-- We use only top quality stainless steels, which are resistant to corrosion.
-However, this may not be permanent and maintenance is sometimes required so: - o Avoid contamination and scoring to the surface. - o Frequently wash with fresh water. - Once the surface is dry, apply some Vaseline or a dedicated grease for stainless steel and buff up to a high gloss by a rag. - o If you see a sign of rust clean and mirror polish the area as soon as possible.
+- We use only top-quality stainless steels, which are resistant to corrosion.
+However, this may not be permanent and maintenance is sometimes required so: - Avoid contamination and scoring to the surface. - Once the surface is dry, apply some Vaseline or a dedicated grease for stainless steel and buff up to a high gloss by a rag. - o If you see a sign of rust clean and mirror polish the area as soon as possible.